shirinpirouzkhah/bilsengroup.github.io/contact.md

-- If you are intested in joining our group as a graduate or undergraduate volunteer student, please send an email or drop by.
+- If you are intested in joining our group as a graduate (Masters and Ph.D.)  or undergraduate volunteer student, please send an email or drop by.
 - Summer interns are also welcome.

 	Dr. Eray Tüzün